daanyal-23/semantic-search-engine/README.md

 └── README.md
 ```
 ## 📌 Ignored (per assignment)
-data/

-cache/

-vector_store/

-models/
+-data/

+-cache/

+-vector_store/

+-models/

-virtual environments
+-virtual environments

 # 🧠 How Caching Works
 Caching is handled in src/cache_manager.py.

 For each document:

-Field	Purpose
+-Field	Purpose
-doc_id	Unique document ID
+-doc_id	Unique document ID
-embedding	384-dim MiniLM vector
+-embedding	384-dim MiniLM vector
-hash	SHA-256 of document text
+-hash	SHA-256 of document text
-updated_at	Timestamp
+-updated_at	Timestamp

-How the system uses the cache
+### How the system uses the cache

-Compute SHA-256 of doc text
+-Compute SHA-256 of doc text

-If doc exists in cache and hash matches → reuse embedding
+-If doc exists in cache and hash matches → reuse embedding

-If hash changed or missing → compute new embedding
+-If hash changed or missing → compute new embedding

-Save to cache/embeddings.json
+-Save to cache/embeddings.json

 ✔ Saves massive processing time
 ✔ Only re-embeds changed files
 ✔ Exactly matches assignment requirements

 Field	Purpose
 doc_id	Unique document ID
 embedding	384-dim MiniLM vector
 hash	SHA-256 of document text
 updated_at	Timestamp
-How the system uses the cache

-Compute SHA-256 of doc text

-If doc exists in cache and hash matches → reuse embedding

-If hash changed or missing → compute new embedding

-Save to cache/embeddings.json

-✔ Saves massive processing time
-✔ Only re-embeds changed files
-✔ Exactly matches assignment requirements

-# ⚙️ How to Generate Embeddings & Build FAISS Index
-Step 1 → Preprocess documents
-python -m src.preprocess

-Creates:

-data/docs/doc_001.txt ...
-data/metadata.json

-Field	Purpose
-doc_id	Unique document ID
-embedding	384-dim MiniLM vector
-hash	SHA-256 of document text
-updated_at	Timestamp
-How the system uses the cache
+### How the system uses the cache

-Compute SHA-256 of doc text
+-Compute SHA-256 of doc text

-If doc exists in cache and hash matches → reuse embedding
+-If doc exists in cache and hash matches → reuse embedding

-If hash changed or missing → compute new embedding
+-If hash changed or missing → compute new embedding

-Save to cache/embeddings.json
+-Save to cache/embeddings.json

 ✔ Saves massive processing time
 ✔ Only re-embeds changed files